ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 consistency of paint.
 Put a coat ot
 tbigver the timber, and there is
 not vman that will live to see it rot.
 Save all the Bones.
-There I
+There Is
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://newspapers.digitalnc.org/images/iiif/batch_ncu_GreenPat29n_ver01%2Fdata%2F1874111801%2F0590.jp2/pct:5.949335,53.495566,10.696008,12.373685/!600,600/0/default.jpg"/>
 </td>